toxinu/ubik/tests/README.rst

 test_16_package_10
 ##################

-- Try to resolv with Installer object and must faild with unvailable ``jambon`` dep
+- Try to resolv with Installer object and must failed with unvailable ``jambon`` dep

 test_17_package_11_12_13
 ########################